mzazon/awesome-cloud-projects/azure/live-search-results-cognitive-search/live-search-results-cognitive-search.md

    echo "✅ Cosmos DB created with Products container"
    ```

    The Products container is now ready to store searchable documents.
-The partition key on 'category' enables efficient querying and scaling across product categories.
+The partition key on 'category' enables efficient querying and scaling across product categories while the change feed will automatically trigger index updates.

 4. **Create Azure Event Grid Topic**:

    Azure Event Grid provides reliable event delivery at massive scale, acting as the central nervous system for our event-driven architecture.
 It ensures that every data change triggers the appropriate downstream actions, from index updates to client notifications.
-Event Grid's advanced filtering capabilities allow precise control over which events trigger which functions.
+Event Grid's advanced filtering capabilities allow precise control over which events trigger which functions, enabling sophisticated routing logic.

    ```bash
    # Create Event Grid topic